 It is important to remember that each domain controller in the domain shares a replicated copy of the Active Directory database.
 When you restore a backup of a domain controller, Windows will use a process called backfilling to bring the domain controller's Active Directory database back up to date.
 Essentially, this means looking at the most recent change that was made to the newly restored domain controller's copy of the Active Directory database and then replicating all subsequent changes from another domain controller.
 The backfilling process happens automatically, so you don't have to do anything except wait for it to complete.

 There are, however, a couple of situations in which a normal domain controller restoration is not an option.
 In some situations, you may need to perform a primary restore instead.
 You would use a primary restore if you were restoring the only domain controller on the network.
-You would also use a primary restore if you were going
+You would also use a primary restore if you were going to be restoring all of the domain controllers, but you would perform a primary restore only on the first domain controller that is being restored.
+You would use a normal restore on all subsequent domain controllers.

 The procedure for performing a primary restore is identical to the one used for performing a normal restore, with one exception -- you can perform a primary restore only by using the Restore Wizard.
 When the Restore Wizard starts, you'll have to click the "Advanced" button to access the advanced restoration options.